-Unvaccinated ACT nonresidents who have been in a high-risk area in the previous 14 days remain in quarantine until a negative test is returned.
+Unvaccinated ACT nonresidents who have been in a high-risk area in the previous 14 days

 - Not enter the ACT unless they obtain an exemption. - Where an exemption has been granted, comply with all Stay at Home requirements and/or any conditions outlined in the exemption documentation.